 Treat them their age, not their size

-My little one, Sienna, is over 2 years old yet currently prancing around me in a 9 month sized outfit.
+My little one, Sienna, is over 2 years old yet currently prancing around me in a 9-month-sized outfit.
 So it’s no surprise that strangers in the grocery store often comment on how advanced she is for ‘her age’.
 People who do not know Sienna assume she is much younger, and interact with her accordingly.
 They insist on helping Sienna put on her shoes, zipping up her backpack, or not pushing her to engage with what are age-appropriate activities.
 Their actions are innocent and kind, but not helpful.
-Those that DO know her (including myself) make the same mistake.
+Those who DO know her (including myself) make the same mistake.
 Parents at the convention shared the same observation.
-Our little ones may be a meager 20 pounds at 2 year of age, so it’s easier to throw them over our shoulder to get from point A to point B. Yet, for the sake of their own development and independence we need to look past the size tag on their clothing and treat them their age.
+Our little ones may be a meager 20 pounds at 2 years of age, so it’s easier to throw them over our shoulder to get from point A to point B. Yet, for the sake of their own development and independence, we need to look past the size tag on their clothing and treat them their age.

 Encourage them to dream big